-Those of you already familiar with analog and DMR operations, may just jump into our chapter on '

-Quickstart for common use cases' starting on page 188.
+Those of you already familiar with analog and DMR operations, may just jump to chapter 16 Quickstart for common use cases starting on page 214.
 However, and although this manual is quite comprehensive, we do advise you to read it all through.
 Especially DMR-operations may fail very easy if not all needed parameters are set up as required.

 In case something does not work as you'd expect it to, restart with a fresh and new codeplug that only contains the minimum data required for the functionality you think that is failing.
 If you still cannot get it working as expected, such minimal codeplug and precise step by step instructions on how to reproduce your issue makes it much easier for our support staff to get your issue sorted out.
 Our support is available via support@radioddity.com only.
+If you find anything that needs correction or should be added, please let us know via the very same email address.

-WindowsM, LinuxM and OS XM are the properties of their respective owners.
+Windows^M, Linux^M and OS X^M are the properties of their respective owners.
 Should any trademark attribution be missing, mistaken or erroneous, please contact us as soon as possible for rectification.